-Line 2 - Payroll factor - In Column 1, write the total compensation paid everywhere.
+Line 2 - Payroll factor - In

+Column 1, write the total compensation paid everywhere.
 In Column 2, write the total compensation paid inside Illinois.
-For Column 3, divide Column 2 by Column 1 and write the result, carried to six decimal places.
+Divide Column 2 by Column 1 and write the result, carried to six decimal places only, in Column 3.
+Multiply the decimal in Column 3 by the factor in Column 4 and write the result in Column 5.
 If zero is written in Column 1, this factor is not applicable.
-Write "N/A" in Column 3.
+Write "N/A" in Column 3 and refer to the instructions under Line 4 entitled "What if I do not have three factors?"